ManoKelpo/DNSresolver/README.md

 # DNSresolver
-## A simple pProgram for DNS Resolution
+## A simple program for DNS Resolution

 ### Description:
 DNSresolver is a simple command-line tool written in C for resolving domain names to IP addresses.
 This program uses the DNS (Domain Name System) to look up the IP address associated with a given domain.